 The focus of the certificate is to equip students in the theory and practices of hospitality, community formation, Christian spiritual formation, and neighboring so that they are ready to start and lead deeply contextualized new faith communities.
 Students are exposed to a wide array of new church starts including missional networks, new monastic communities, social enterprise, and traditional church starts.
 Field education placements connect students with missional practitioners who are engaged in new faith community development.

-- Completion of two core courses:
+- Completion of two core courses from approved list

 - Completion of a third, elective course from a list of approved course options

 - Participation in a dedicated year-long advanced spiritual formation group

 - Completion of a field education placement under the close supervision of a recognized church planter or pioneer currently gathering, converting, and discipling

 - Attendance at an annual event where practitioners discuss mission and evangelism, OR attendance at an equivalent intensive and relevant course of instruction as approved by the directors

 M.A. in Christian Practice Certificate Requirements (all MA Certificates are subject to course availability)